mapaction/mapexport-qgis/README.md

 # mapexport-qgis
-A QGIS plugin which exports and zips up a PDF and JPG for a selected Print Composer.
+A QGIS plugin which exports and zips up a PDF, JPG, and metadata file for a selected Print Composer.

 This plugin is a QGIS implementation of MapAction's ArcGIS MapExport toolset, which prepares map filesets and metadata for upload to online repositories.